 - marinade, sauce, or seasoning of your choice

-- Pat the chicken dry with paper towels.
+- Pat the raw chicken dry with a paper towel.
 If using a marinade: refrigerate the chicken in marinade for up to 48 hours.
 Shake off excess moisture.
 If using a dry rub: Coat the chicken with seasonings, then brush or spray with oil.
 If using a sauce: Brush or spray the chicken with oil; season with salt and pepper.

 - Heat your air fryer to 360ºF.

-- Place the chicken in the air fryer; do not overcrowd the basket.
+- Place the chicken in the preheated air fryer in a single layer; do not overcrowd the basket.

 - Cook for 15 minutes.